 Styles of Prosecco Superiore: Prosecco Superiore is made in three different styles designated by residual sugar content: Brut, Extra Dry and Dry.
 Residual sugar levels range from up to 12 grams per liter for Brut, 12-17 grams for Extra Dry, and more than 17 grams for Dry.
 Personally, I found the dryness/sweetness levels of Brut and Extra Dry similar to that of Champagnes labeled the same.
 Dry Prosecco Superiore reminds me of Moscato di Asti in style.

 The base appellation for Prosecco wine made in the region of Treviso.

 • Prosecco Superiore DOCG

 The “classico” region comprised of the three villages of Conegliano, Valdobbiadene, and Asolo.
 The latter produces a much smaller quantity of wine than the other two.

 • Prosecco Superiore Rive DOCG

 Prosecco Rive can only be applied to sparkling wines.
-The term “Rive” in local dialect translates as “vineyards planted on steep land” and applies to wines made from one of 43 specific single vineyards in the Coneglio-Valdobiaddene district.
+The term “Rive” in local dialect translates as, “vineyards planted on steep land.”
+It applies to wines made from one of 43 specific single vineyards in the Coneglio-Valdobiaddene district.
 Wines designated as Rive must list the name of the village as well as the vintage on the label.

 • Prosecco Superiore di Cartizze DOCG